Symmetries in stochastic homogenization and adjustments for the RVE method: Introduction

 \subsection{Contributions}

 In this work, we aim to investigate the implications of symmetries in stochastic homogenization, specifically on the apparent material tensor and its associated \Qtensor{}.
 From a practical point of view, the \Qtensor{} not only quantifies the fluctuation of the macroscopic tensor but also characterizes the interrelations between the random errors of the apparent coefficients.
-Put differently, the structure of the \Qtensor{} allows the uncertainty quantification of one material coefficient from that of the other.
-For the demonstrative purpose, we choose to work with the prototypical problem in stochastic homogenization theory, which is the scalar-valued elliptic equation for the static heat conduction, and leads to a quartic \Qtensor{}.
-Concretely, we make the following contributions: \begin{itemize} \item We establish the symmetries of the effective tensor and its associated fluctuation \Qtensor{} as consequences of invariances of the ensemble. \item We clarify the symmetry breaking induced by the shape of the volume element. \item We introduce and study symmetry-enforcing projectors to improve the RVE method. \end{itemize} For ease of construction, we recall the analytic setting of the stochastic homogenization from a stationary and ergodic ensemble in section \ref{sec:theory_setup} with an emphasis on the emergence of the effective conductivity tensor.
+Put differently, the structure of the \Qtensor{} allows the uncertainty quantification of one material coefficient from that of the other. \review{Although computing effective elastic properties by the RVE method is of primary engineering interest~\cite{sena2013stiffness,Jetti2024TRFs,ravichandran2025quantifying}, we consider the case of static heat conduction with its associated quartic \Qtensor{}, for simplicity.
+In this way, the intricacies of the eighth-order \Qtensor{} associated to linear elasticity are avoided.} Concretely, we make the following contributions: \begin{itemize} \item We establish the symmetries of the effective tensor and its associated fluctuation \Qtensor{} as consequences of invariances of the ensemble. \item We clarify the symmetry breaking induced by the shape of the volume element. \item We introduce and study symmetry-enforcing projectors to improve the RVE method. \end{itemize} For ease of construction, we recall the analytic setting of the stochastic homogenization from a stationary and ergodic ensemble in section \ref{sec:theory_setup} with an emphasis on the emergence of the effective conductivity tensor.
 Section \ref{sec:theory_unitCells} lays out the practical RVE method to approximate the effective conductivity tensor by an apparent quantity via a proxy problem, defined on a general computational volume element.
 The apparent conductivity properties are quantified in terms of the random and the systematic error, decaying at different rates, in addition to their complimentary fluctuation tensor.
 As long as symmetry is concerned, the first driving question of the paper at hand is:

 In section \ref{sec:theory_symmetryProperties}, we rely on the probability measure and propose the invariance conditions of the effective and apparent conductivity tensors and their corresponding \Qtensor{s}, which is stricter than the condition proposed by Zhikov et al.\cite{zhikov1994homogenization} and Alexandrian~\cite{Alexanderian2012}.
 More importantly, the focal point is placed on the breaking of the ensemble symmetry by the geometry of the computational volume element in the RVE method.
 To put it in a different perspective, the discrepancy between the apparent and the effective conductivity tensors are caused by the lack of symmetry of the unit cell.
 This leads us to the second mission: